FEATURES

 Sam Bock | Relativity Blog | Feb 2025

-In an invited talk at Vanderbilt Law, our founder, Aparna Komarla, emphasized the critical importance of using AI for good.
-She posits that technology for criminal justice reform should be designed to build and nurture human connection rather than replace it.
+In an invited talk at Vanderbilt Law, Redo.io founder Aparna Komarla, emphasized the critical importance of using AI for good.
+She argued that technology for criminal justice reform should be designed to build and nurture human connection rather than replace it.
 Read More

 Dream.Org | May 2025

-Noella Sudbury from Rasa Legal, Colleen Chien from the UC Berkeley School of Law and Paper Prisons Project, and Aparna Komarla from Redo.io, served on panel about research and data science related to expungement and second-chances.
+Noella Sudbury from Rasa Legal, Colleen Chien from the UC Berkeley School of Law and Paper Prisons Project, and Aparna Komarla from Redo.io, served on panel about research and data science related to expungement and second-chances hosted by Arnold Ventures and Dream.Org.

 Read More